GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

   down.

-- `<input>` element + "keypress" event: `preventDefault()` for this combination will prevent characters typed by the user from reaching the input element (but please don't do this; there is rarely, if ever, a valid reason for it).
+- `<input>` element + "keypress" event: `preventDefault()` for this combination will prevent characters typed by the user from reaching the input element (but don't do this; there is rarely, if ever, a valid reason for it).

 - `document` + "contextmenu" event: `preventDefault()` for this combination prevents the native